gitlabhq/gitlabhq/doc/user/project/pages/custom_domains_ssl_tls_certification/ssl_tls_concepts.md

 _Read this document for a brief overview of SSL/TLS certificates in the scope of GitLab Pages, for beginners in web development._

-Every GitLab Pages project on GitLab.com will be available under HTTPS for the default Pages domain (`*.gitlab.io`).
-Once you set up your Pages project with your custom (sub)domain, if you want it secured by HTTPS, you will have to issue a certificate for that (sub)domain and install it on your project.
+Every GitLab Pages project on GitLab.com is available under HTTPS for the default Pages domain (`*.gitlab.io`).
+Once you set up your Pages project with your custom (sub)domain, if you want it secured by HTTPS, you must issue a certificate for that (sub)domain and install it on your project.

 NOTE: